Thank you for your interest in volunteering for the Alzheimer's Association! Your efforts make a difference!

-Mission Enhancement Center Volunteer: Stop in for an hour or so and help make phone calls, packets, prepare mailings, type, file or other needed office-related services at our Timonium location.
+Mission Enhancement Center Volunteer: Stop in and help make phone calls, prepare mailings and packets, type, file or other needed office-related services at our Timonium location.
 Most volunteers are “on-call” Monday-Friday, 10 a.m.-5 p.m.

 Community Outreach Volunteers: Attend local health fairs, social events, sporting events, charity campaigns and other public venues to provide information about Alzheimer’s disease, our services, and ways to give back.
 This is a great way to learn about Alzheimer's and serve your community.
 Training and materials provided.
 Locations and times vary.
 Some events are held out of doors.
 Age 21 and older.